The Better Option: Cloth

 by Morgan Fedderly

-We have all heard the nursery rhyme that claims that little boys are made of frogs, snails and puppy dog tails.
+We have all heard the nursery rhyme that claims that little boys are made of frogs, snails, and puppy dog tails.
 This of course, then leads into the claim that all girls are made of sugar, spice, and everything nice.
+Stop right there.

 There are many reasons to make the switch to cloth, but the top ones include:

-A) To save money.
-On average, it will cost about $2000-5500 to diaper a single child in traditional disposables.
-When it comes to cloth, it is very realistic to invest $350-400 on a cloth diaper package and be set from birth to undies.
+a).
+Economy.
+On average, it will cost about $2,000 to $5,500 to diaper a single child in traditional disposables.
+When it comes to cloth, it is very realistic to invest $350 to $400 on a cloth diaper package and be set from birth to undies.
 If you have subsequent children, that savings only compounds.
+It is an investment versus an expense.

-C) For the health of it.
-Babies who are cloth diapered often suffer fewer diaper rashes, and potty train six months to a full year earlier than babies who are in disposable diapers!
+c).
+For the health of it.
+Babies who are cloth diapered often suffer fewer diaper rashes, and they potty train six months to a full year earlier than babies who are in disposable diapers!